Sammyjroberts/satellite-imaging-system/README.md

 ## Intra-Service Communication

-Intra service communication can be further secured via service keys or tokens, ensuring services can only communicate with services they are supposed to communicate with.
+Intra service communication can be further secured via service keys or tokens, ensuring services can only communicate with services they are supposed to communicate with and lock down external requests.

-# Future Concerns

 ## Docker

-## Satellite Imaging

-## Communication Window

-### Prediction

-- Predicting when the windows will happen could allow for better communication with the satelite by ensuring the queue is started / stopped properly during these windows

-### Optimizations

-- GRPC for communication (see above)
-- Simplified data storage methods (see above)
+- Currently the js service build process is not optimized, I am just copying the monorepo into each container and running the associated service
+- All dockerfiles are located at the root of repo, long term might be better to keep in the service itself.
+- All .env files are located at the root for convinence, as nothing in the .envs is "secret" at this time.

 # How To Run

+Running `docker compose up` or `docker compose up -d` from the root, should allow the image to run with all services and dependancies. the client facing api will be available at localhost:3000, and the satellite api at localhost:3001

 ## Monorepo

 While not a great fit for every project, I have been enjoying utilizing them lately, even with the quirks.
 This project is a monorepo with two important root folders:

-- `./services` - these are applications intended to be run on their own.
+- `./services` - these are applications intended to be run on their own. [detailed above](#services)
-- `./packages` - these are modules intended to be utilized by services or each other.
+- `./packages` - these are modules intended to be utilized by services or each other. [detailed below](###packages)

+### Packages

+- db - the home of the database singleton we use throughout the services, as well as migration folders.
+- observability - all utilities related to observability, currently, only the logger
+- queue - the home of the queue singleton we use throughout the services.
+- utils - any utility functions, classes, or types go here.

 ### Turbo